 One of the questions we will answer in this blog post is:

 “If I went to a prestigious school, will the GPA on my evaluation be higher?”

 The GPA on your evaluation is determined by a variety of criteria, including the grading culture and practices of the country where you studied.
 However: The quality or rank of the institution where you studied does not factor into the GPA.
 In other words, if you studied at a particularly prestigious or rigorous school, that doesn’t translate into a higher GPA.

 However, you can still highlight the quality of your foreign education elsewhere on your application.

 How to Emphasize the Quality of Your Foreign Education on Your School Application

 Most U.S. undergraduate, graduate, and PhD programs, including those in law, business, liberal arts, engineering, science, and medicine, require applicants to submit a personal statement, essay(s), letter of intent, or some other writing sample that demonstrates your written communication skills and your reason(s) for applying to the school.
-Your writing sample is the perfect place to:

-- provide clarification or additional information regarding your prior academic performance,
+- provide clarification or additional information regarding your prior academic performance

-The writing sample is typically the only part of your application where you have the opportunity to explain any weaknesses in your application, emphasize your strengths and unique skills, persuade the admissions office that you’re a highly qualified applicant, and in general, talk yourself up.
+The writing sample is typically the only part of your application where you have the opportunity to elaborate on the contents of your application.

 Please note that the results for the WES iGPA Calculator are for informational purposes only and may not be used as a proof of courses completed or grades achieved.
 If you plan on continuing your education in the U.S. or Canada, we recommend using our credential evaluation service for the most accurate results.